archiips/NeuroVerse/Frontend/neuro-frontend-main/NEUROVIS_README.md

 - Ready for incremental feature additions
 - Uses modern React patterns and best practices

-This implementation provides a solid foundation for the NeuroVis platform with a polished landing page that can be expanded step by step.
+This implementation provides a solid foundation for the NeuroVerse platform with a polished landing page that can be expanded step by step.